viepaix/viepaix/README.md

 - 👋 Hi, I’m @viepaix
 - 👀 I’m interested in python and cybersecurity
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and cpp
 - 💞️ I love all the tech things and if there is something to look for I will be there
 - 📫 How to reach me: Gmail: sanfer851@gmail.com